Aliases for SDR16C5 Gene

 GeneCards Summary for SDR16C5 Gene

 SDR16C5 (Short Chain Dehydrogenase/Reductase Family 16C, Member 5) is a Protein Coding gene.
-Among its related pathways are Metabolism of xenobiotics by cytochrome P450 and Signaling by Retinoic Acid.
+Diseases associated with SDR16C5 include Psoriasis.
+Among its related pathways are Signaling by GPCR and Signaling by Retinoic Acid.
 GO annotations related to this gene include oxidoreductase activity and retinol dehydrogenase activity.
 An important paralog of this gene is RDH10.